freenas/freenas-docs/userguide/sharing.rst

     permissions of all users, set the :guilabel:`Mapall` options.

 #.
 Each pool or dataset is considered to be a unique filesystem.
     Individual NFS shares cannot cross filesystem boundaries.
-Sharing multiple directories with additional paths is only allowed within a single pool or dataset.
+Adding paths to share more directories only works if those directories are within the same filesystem.

 #.
 The network and host must be unique to both each created share and
     the filesystem or directory included in that share.
 Because